HCL-TECH-SOFTWARE/digital-experience/docs/integrate_apps/apis/model_spi/model-spi_rest_service/feeds_rest_svc/syntax_for_portal_resource/rest_addr_res.md

-# Model schemas for addressing resources
+# Model Schemas for Addressing Resources

 Addressing a resource includes specifying the model to which the resource is associated.
 To do this, you specify a schema.